SeanPlusPlus/wordlebot/README.md

 ---

-1️⃣ Go to https://wordlebot-seanplusplus.vercel.app/ and click `GENERATE THE FIRST WORD`
+1️⃣ Go to https://wordlebot-seanplusplus.vercel.app/ and click `GENERATE THE FIRST WORD & START`

 ![one](https://i.imgur.com/KtZhZX3.png)